michaeluno/admin-page-framework/contributing.md

-# Contributing To Admin Page Framework
+# Contributing to Admin Page Framework

 Community made patches, localisations, bug reports and contributions are always welcome and are crucial to ensure Admin Page Framework remains the top quality developer platform on WordPress.